Friday, April 17, 2020

 Ralph and his Magical Zucchini

 Ralph has 22 zucchini plants, so we were told.
-I can't tell you more about Ralph because I barely know him, but he's got lots of zucchini and apricots and word is, he's got money too, lot's of money.
-He lives alone and probably not lonely.
+I can't tell you more about Ralph because I barely know him, but he's got lots of zucchini, tomato plants and apricots.
+Word is, he's got money too—lot's of money.
+He lives alone and probably lonely—or not.
 He came by the house the other day and dropped off a bag of these fast growing green giants.
 He was telling us how one day they're just little buds, and like magic, the next day, full-grown greens ready to fulfill zucchini lovers' appetite.
-He said you can literally see them grow if one stand long enough to watch.
+He said, you can literally see them grow if one stood long enough to watch.
 I wonder if he's done that before and spent the night with a zucchini plant.
 Did I already say he lives alone?

-So yesterday for dinner, I whipped up zucchini stir fry.
+So yesterday, for dinner, I whipped up zucchini stir fry.
 First time!
-Extra virgin olive oil, garlic, green onion, tomato, thinly sliced pork, shrimp and julienne zucchini.
+Organic extra virgin olive oil, garlic, green onion, tomato, thinly sliced pork, shrimp and julienne zucchini.
 Of course salt and pepper to taste.
 If the stench of fish sauce doesn't bother you, use that in lieu of salt.
 If you've never used fish sauce before, consider yourself warned!
 Serve over steamed white rice....mmmmm... buono!

 Today, here's something I made.
 First time, too!
-Surprisingly, it turned out amazing if I may be so bold.
+Surprisingly, it turned out amazing if I may be so blunt.
 Here, try this!

 Naughty Nutty Zucchini Bread